Do you want to grow indoor plants but don’t want to mess with dirty soil?

-These are native to Central America and have nice looking deep purple foliage.
-It's well adapted to grow in water and in a short time, forms the new root and starts sprout.
+These are native to Central America and have nice-looking deep purple foliage.
+It’s well adapted to grow in water and in a short time, forms the new root, and starts to sprout.
 You can plant one to two Wandering Jew stems in a narrow vase while you can plant more on a bigger jar.

 3. Peace Lilly

 Peace Lillies are a beautiful-looking flower native to the rainforest in South America.
 It can grow up to 24 to 50 inches in the wild.
-It flowers white color bloom in the spring and has the multi-petal flower.
-The blooming lasts for two to three months and don’t need much sunlight to grow.
+It flowers white color blooms in the spring and has a multi-petal flower.
+The blooming lasts for two to three months and doesn’t need much sunlight to grow.

 Peace Lillies need little care and are also beneficial for health.
 It’s known to clean the indoor air and oxygen, which is why many people plant it in their house as a natural air freshener.